icann/OCTO-TE-labs/DNS 02 - Authoritative.md

 - [Bind9](http://DNS%2002b%20-%20Secondary%20Bind.md)
 - [NSD](http://DNS%2002b%20-%20Secondary%20NSD)

-Once you are done with the configuration of your primary and secondary servers, please come back here and conitinue with the next section!
+Once you are done with the configuration of your primary and secondary servers, please come back here and continue with the next section!

 ## Test your zone configuration and propagation.